spamserv/spamserv/README.md

 ### **Technical Expertise**
 - **Optimized CI/CD pipelines** to reduce build times by nearly **40%**, enhancing development efficiency.
-- Designed and implemented a **cloud-native EV charging management system**, managing 30+ stations with AWS ECS and Terraform.
-Reduced setup time from several days to just **30 minutes**.
+- Designed and implemented a **cloud-native EV charging management system**, managing 30+ stations with AWS ECS and Terraform and reduced setup time from several days to just **30 minutes**.
 - Led the migration of a legacy system to a **containerized architecture**, improving scalability and reducing operational overhead.
 - Built **automation scripts** that accelerated testing by a factor of **10x**, streamlining quality assurance processes.
 - Developed a **real-time communication platform** using Node.js, capable of handling thousands of simultaneous user connections.